 - Kill it by washing your hands with soap and water or hand sanitiser

-You should wash hands with soap & water or hand sanitiser:
+You should wash hands with soap & water for 20 seconds or use hand sanitiser:

 - After breaks & sports activities